Queen-Alicia/pack/README.md

 # pack
-Works go-to Squimb.
+Works go-to Squimbo.
 This is just a read-only fork.